Venture Kick

 Pre Seed Round in 2020

-deepCDR Biologics AG is a biotechnology company based in Basel, Switzerland, founded in 2018.
+deepCDR Biologics AG is a biotechnology company established in 2018 and headquartered in Basel, Switzerland.
 The company specializes in antibody optimization and discovery services, utilizing advanced technologies to deliver scalable solutions for its clients.
-By focusing on the development of innovative biologics, deepCDR Biologics aims to enhance the effectiveness of therapeutic antibodies in the pharmaceutical industry.
+By focusing on innovative approaches in biologics, deepCDR Biologics aims to enhance the development process of therapeutic antibodies, catering to the growing demands of the biopharmaceutical industry.

 Swiss Medical Union